 For several years, we’ve heard about the potential allelopathic effect cereal rye can have on corn.
 To avoid the potential allelopathic effects, it’s often recommended to terminate cereal rye at least two weeks before planting corn.
 Others report successfully planting corn into green cereal rye, leading to the question: Can allelopathic chemicals from rye affect corn?

-Challenges with Terminating Rye Pre-plant
+Challenges with Terminating a Cereal Cover Pre-plant

-While the potential effects of allelopathy are worth noting, there are challenges with timely termination of rye prior to corn planting.
-Killing the rye at least 14 days before planting may not allow for much rye growth in early spring or would require delayed corn planting, either way reducing the potential benefits from cover cropping.
-Weather conditions are not always conducive for effective cereal rye termination.
-In early spring when temperatures are less than 55°F and cloudy conditions are common, herbicides such as glyphosate can have reduced absorption and translocation, resulting in delayed or partial control of cereal rye.
+The product used and the timing of termination pre-plant really depends on the producer's goals.
+If the grower is trying to conserve soil moisture or just isn't comfortable allowing the cereal cover to grow very tall, terminating it pre-plant is an option.
+Killing the cereal cover at least 14 days before planting may not allow for much growth in early spring or would require delayed corn planting, either way reducing the potential benefits from cover cropping.
+It's also important for the grower to have realistic expectations for how quickly the cover will completely die.
+Weather conditions are not always conducive for effective cereal cover termination.
+In early spring when temperatures are less than 55°F and cloudy conditions are common, herbicides such as glyphosate can have reduced absorption and translocation, resulting in delayed control.
 In contrast, glyphosate applied when weather is favorable can provide very effective termination of cereal rye while also providing early-season weed suppression.

+Some growers may wish for the cereal cover to die more slowly so it remains longer to reduce soil erosion and for weed control.
 An option more growers are considering is to use clethodim instead of glyphosate when terminating a small grain prior to corn and/or seed corn planting.
-Clethodim kills cereals slower than glyphosate allowing for them to stay around longer between the rows for weed and erosion control, if those are part of the farmer's goals.
+Clethodim kills cereals slower than glyphosate allowing for them to stay around longer between the rows, if those are part of the farmer's goals.

 Benefits to Green Planting